NishantAidasani/Excel_Project/Dashboard_Project_1/README.md

 The dataset used for this project contains real-world data science job information from 2023.
 It includes detailed information on:

+- Job title
-- Job titles
+- Job type
-- Salaries
+- Salary
-- Locations
+- Country
-- Skills
+- Platform

 # Dashboard